 French Language Training

-Acadian Affairs coordinates French language training to help government strengthen its capacity to deliver services in French.
-French language courses, from beginner to advanced, are typically offered to government employees four times per year in various locations throughout the province, in collaboration with Université Sainte-Anne and the Conseil communautaire Étoile de l’Acadie.
+Office of Acadian Affairs and Francophonie (OAAF) coordinates and funds French language training to help government of Nova Scotia strengthen its capacity to deliver services in French.
+French language courses, from beginner to advanced, are offered to government employees four times per year in specific locations in collaboration with Université Sainte-Anne.
+Additionally, specific requests, for example, Health Care courses are also offered through Alliance Française Dartmouth-Halifax.

-Nova Scotia Government employees can get registration information for French language training on the Learning Environment or from their French-language services coordinator.
+Nova Scotia Government employees can get registration information for French language training on the Learning Environment, from their departmental French-language services coordinator or the Office of Acadian Affairs and Francophonie.

 Acadie at a Glance Workshop